KionVentures/AutoFlow/test_result.md

         comment: "Dashboard correctly displays usage tracking with updated limits.
 Progress bar shows usage percentage correctly.
 Free tier shows 0/1 automations, and appropriate upgrade prompts appear."
   - agent: "testing"
     message: "I've completed testing of all backend API endpoints.
 All endpoints are working correctly except for the Protected Endpoint Authentication, which returns a 403 status code instead of the expected 401 when no token is provided.
 This is a minor issue but should be fixed for proper HTTP status code semantics.
 All other functionality is working as expected, including user registration, login, automation generation (both guest and authenticated), and retrieving user automations."
+  - agent: "testing"
+    message: "Tested the JSON download functionality and Make.com module compatibility.
+The JSON download button works and initiates a download, though no success toast message was displayed.
+The JSON content for Make.com platform has the proper structure with 'flow' field and contains real Make.com modules like 'builtin:BasicRouter' and 'util:SetVariables2'.
+No fake modules like 'webhook:webhook' were found.
+The n8n platform JSON also has the correct structure with 'nodes' and 'connections' fields.
+Both platforms generate valid, properly structured JSON that can be downloaded."